What Do Babies Think?

 Shironda made sure she stayed engaged with Marco as he explored the paper.

-- Provide enough help but not too much.
-Babies need a chance to struggle a bit to solve problems.
+Provide enough help but not too much.
+Babies need opportunities to solve problems.

-Charisse, nine months, had crawled under a chair and gotten stuck.
+Charisse, 9 months old, had crawled under a chair and gotten stuck.
 April, her caregiver, stayed nearby and offered suggestions but did not lift her out.
 She let Charisse figure it out while she provided encouragement.

 Thinking is a complex process.
 According to Ann Lewin-Benham, our brains need to “receive, perceive, comprehend, store, manipulate, monitor, control, and respond.”
 That is a high expectation for anyone, but babies’ brains are up for the challenge.